kivy/python-for-android/doc/source/apis.rst

 Using Pyjnius
 -------------

+Pyjnius lets you call the Android API directly from Python; this let's you do everything you can (and probably would) do in a Java app, from vibration, to starting other applications, to getting sensor data, to controlling settings like screen orientation and wakelocks.

-Pyjnius lets you call the Android API directly from Python.
-You can include it in your APKs by adding the `pyjnius` or `pyjniussdl2` recipes to your build requirements (the former works with Pygame/SDL1, the latter with SDL2, the need to make this choice will be removed later when pyjnius internally supports multiple Android backends).
+You can include Pyjnius in your APKs by adding the `pyjnius` or `pyjniussdl2` recipes to your build requirements (the former works with Pygame/SDL1, the latter with SDL2, the need to make this choice will be removed later when pyjnius internally supports multiple Android backends).
 It is automatically included in any APK containing Kivy, in which case you don't need to specify it manually.

 The basic mechanism of Pyjnius is the `autoclass` command, which wraps a Java class.
 For instance, here is the code to vibrate your device::